 3. Network with Other Salons

 There are many other salons around your area.
+A clever way to build friendships and relationships in your community.
 Network with them.
 Find out about the services they provide.
 If they are missing a service but it’s something you provide, you can ask them to refer their customers and clients to you.
 Also, vice versa.
 Help each other out.
 In the end, it’s a win-win situation where both parties can make more money.

 Start a referral program.
 Each time a customer or client leaves, tell them they have the chance to get a free haircut.
 For example, for every 5 new customers they refer, they get $50 worth of services to your place.
 This can create a chain effect and can create long-lasting customers.